-On the other hand, some of the monitors we’ve reviewed have a high refresh rate but don’t have a 4K resolution which doesn’t mean that they don’t have good graphics, it’s just it’s not 4K good.
+On the other hand, some of the monitors I’ve reviewed have a high refresh rate but don’t have a 4K resolution which doesn’t mean that they don’t have good graphics, it’s just it’s not 4K good.

 That being said, a high refresh rate is mostly sought after by gamers, which makes sense because even though it’s a secondary monitor, you still want to be able to game on it.